FinReporting: An Agentic Workflow for Localized Reporting of Cross-Jurisdiction Financial Disclosures: System

 \section{\model~System}

-\model~is an agentic workflow that partitions the financial reporting into auditable steps: \textit{Filing Acquisition}, \textit{Statement Identification}, \textit{Extraction}, and \textit{Canonical Mapping}, followed by the final \textit{Outputting} step.
-Between steps, \model~inserts the structured verification mechanisms, i.e., LLM justification and human-expert review, to guarantee the quality of intermediate outputs.
-Thus, as shown in Figure~\ref{fig:pipeline}, the system adopts a three-layer processing design to sequentially execute the above steps: \ding{182} a deterministic rule-based processing layer that produces reproducible initial results, \ding{183} an LLM verification/repair layer with strict guardrails, and \ding{184} a lightweight human review and evaluation layer for high-impact cases.
+\model~is an agentic workflow that partitions financial reporting into auditable steps: \textit{Filing Acquisition}, \textit{Statement Identification}, \textit{Extraction}, and \textit{Canonical Mapping}, followed by the final \textit{Outputting} step.
+Between steps, \model~inserts structured verification mechanisms, i.e., LLM justification and human-expert review, to ensure intermediate output quality.
+Thus, as shown in Figure~\ref{fig:pipeline}, the system adopts a three-layer design to sequentially execute these steps: \ding{182} a deterministic rule-based processing layer that produces reproducible initial results, \ding{183} an LLM verification/repair layer with strict guardrails, and \ding{184} a lightweight human review and evaluation layer for high-impact cases.